muratk3n/thirdwave/en/README.md

 ---

 People making movies don't necessarily understand what they are making, in the analytical sense.
-Art connect at many levels, one of them is emotion, which is below analytical mind.
+Art connects at many levels, one of them is emotion, which is below analytical mind.
 Then movie makers connecting to that in the audience also go through their own subconcious.
 George Lucas thought he was making a movie with